 The name "Pleasure Island" refers to the southern end of New Hanover County, including the towns of Carolina Beach and Kure Beach and the Fort Fisher area.

 Carolina Beach Weddings

 Carolina Beach does not require permits for beach weddings, but tents and chairs are not permitted.
 You can get more information by calling the Carolina Beach Parks & Recreation department at (910) 458-7416.

 Kure Beach Weddings

-Kure Beach does not require a permit for small beach weddings, but does not permit chairs or other elaborate set-ups.
-For information contact the Code Enforcement Department at (910) 458-6535.
+The beach does not require a permit for small beach weddings, but does not permit chairs or other elaborate set-ups.
+For information contact the Event Marketing Coordinator for Kure Beach at 910-458-8216.

 Fort Fisher Weddings